 Halibut has lower fat content than most fish.
 If you cook it to 145 degrees Fahrenheit it will be dry.
-For a fish such as a halibut, you will find the best results in the 125 to 135 degree Fahrenheit range using an accurate digital meat thermometer.
+For a fish such as a halibut, you will find the best results in the 125 to 135 degrees Fahrenheit range using an accurate digital meat thermometer.

 Don’t have one?

 Read our review of the best digital meat thermometers.